christian-bick/edugraph-embed/README.md

 ## Usage

-To train the embeddings model, run the following command:
+To train the embedding model, run the following command:

 ```bash
 uv run src/edugraph/embed/entity_embeddings_train.py
 ```

 This script will:
-1. Download the ontology from the specified URL.
+1. Download the ontology from the repository.
 2. Build a PyTorch Geometric graph from the ontology.
 3. Train an RGCN model.
 4. Export the trained model to ONNX format (`out/embed_entities_biased.onnx` and `out/embed_entities_neutral.onnx`) and save the inference data (`out/embed_entities_text.pt`).